Understanding Dual Diagnosis: Addiction and Mental Health Disorders

 Untreated mental illness can be a difficult thing to live with.
 Unfortunately, many people don’t have the health insurance, community support or understanding of their mental illness required to seek professional assistance.
 While professional help for a psychiatric disorder may be difficult for some, access to alcohol or drugs isn’t.
 These substances are widely available in many areas.

 So, what does it mean to have a dual diagnosis?
 Co-occurring disorders most often happen when a person with a mental disorder seeks self-medication to cope with their symptoms.
 Unfortunately, drug abuse (as mentioned above) can lead to even more severe mental illness in those with existing problems.

 You may have begun your substance use to self-treat a mental disorder.
 However, over time, your mental disorders become worse because of the mind-altering effects of the substance.
 This leads you to heavier substance use, making your mental illnesses worse.
 It’s a vicious cycle that’s challenging to break on your own.

-Alta Loma is a men’s-only transformational service located in Georgetown, Texas, just a few miles outside Austin.
-Our center can provide mental health services and treatment for substance use disorders explicitly targeted toward men and the challenges they face.
+Alta Loma is located in Georgetown, Texas, just a few miles outside Austin.
+Our center treats men’s mental health issues and provides treatment for substance abuse.
 With men needing more than half of all dual diagnosis treatment, finding a place where you feel accepted and understood is critical.

 We provide men with a relaxing atmosphere where they can focus on their recovery without outside stressors.
 While staying in our comfortable settings, you’ll have access to all the support and assistance you need to manage your co-occurring disorders successfully.